-In 2010 (as long as the carryover basis regime was not elected), 2011 and 2012, estates of US citizens and residents receive a credit against the estate tax that exempts the first \$5 million in assets from taxation.
-This estate tax credit unifies with the gift tax credit in the sense that lifetime transfers of property in excess of the statutory annual exclusion amounts reduce the estate tax credit.
-However, in 2013, the estate tax credit will only exempt the first \$1 million in assets from taxation.
-The estate of a non-resident alien receives an applicable credit of \$13,000 for amounts that pass tax free at death for the decedent, as calculated from the unified rate schedule on the first \$60,000 of the taxable estate.
-Effectively, this means that US estate tax will capture many estates of non-resident aliens who die owning US situs assets.
-Audits of non-resident alien US estate tax returns conducted by the IRS corroborate this fact.
+In 2013, estates of US citizens and residents receive a credit against the estate tax that exempts the first \$5.25 million (subject to IRS confirmation of the inflation adjustment) in assets from taxation.
+This estate tax exemption unifies with the gift tax exemption in the sense that lifetime transfers of property in excess of the statutory annual exclusion amounts reduce the estate tax exemption.
+The estate of a nonresident alien receives an estate tax exemption of \$60,000.
+Some US estate tax treaties allow a higher amount.
+Effectively, this means that US estate tax will capture many estates of nonresident aliens who die owning US situs assets.